djcurill/two-wheels/README.md

 in the root directory.

 Future stages of this project will deal with handling the total shit show that follows the Bike Model of the title.
 Looking forward to it 🙈

+## Bike Upgrades
+Many pedal heads will totally deck out their rides with the latest and greatest gear.
+My current model will not handle that edge case.
+Will need to build out NLP use cases that extract key words from titles and descriptions to determine the upgrades / modifications riders have applied to their kit.

 # Future Work / Wish List